-Chelsea continues to splash the clash and may have wrapped up the transfer of the summer this week.
+Chelsea continues to splash the clash and may have wrapped up the deal of the summer transfer window this week.
 They are certainly the club others are looking up at during the Premier League transfer window.
 There is still around a month left in the Premier League transfer window giving teams more time to sign players.
 Some need to get busy before they are left in the dust.

 Football Whispers looks at the latest transfer news with five potential transfer deals to end the week.